awsdocs/amazon-s3-userguide/doc_source/setting-up-s3.md

 When you first create an Amazon Web Services \(AWS\) account, you begin with a single sign\-in identity\.
 That identity has complete access to all AWS services and resources in the account\.
 This identity is called the AWS account *root user*\.
 When you sign in, enter the email address and password that you used to create the account\.

 **Important**
 We strongly recommend that you do not use the root user for your everyday tasks, even the administrative ones\.
 Instead, adhere to the [best practice of using the root user only to create your first IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users)\.
 Then securely lock away the root user credentials and use them to perform only a few account and service management tasks\.
-To view the tasks that require you to sign in as the root user, see [AWS Tasks That Require Root User](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html)\.
+To view the tasks that require you to sign in as the root user, see [Tasks that require root user credentials](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html)\.

 If you signed up for AWS but have not created an IAM user for yourself, follow these steps\.